HelloMokuzai/AstralCredits/README.md

 MONETARY POLICY
 - Fixed supply cap - 1B Tokens in total.
 - Deflationary supply schedule (Through faucet distribution).
 - Free & fair distribution model - 80% of tokens to be distributed freely.
-With remaining 20% reserves kept for future projects and to expand the ecosystem.
+With remaining 20% in reserve for future projects to expand the ecosystem.
 - Low Cost & Near Instant transaction finality - Using the Songbird PoS smart contract protocol.

 VISION